Algorithmic aspects of Newman polynomials and their divisors: Newman polynomials with repeated zeros

-and then defining $g(x) = l(x)^2$, M. J. Mossinghoff carried out an exhaustive search up to high degrees in order to identify Newman polynomials divisible by $l(x)^2$, the interest being that $l(x)$ has a real root of modulus strictly greater than $1$.
-In the first part of his article, he examined all Newman polynomials up to degree $60$, discovering two suitable examples (one of degree $59$ and one of degree $60$).
+which is obtained from Lehmer's polynomial by the substitution $x\mapsto -x$.
+We then define $g(x)=l(x)^2$.
+Mossinghoff carried out an exhaustive search up to high degrees in order to identify Newman polynomials divisible by $l(x)^2$, the interest being that $l(x)$ has a real root of modulus strictly greater than $1$.
+In the first part of his article, he examined all Newman polynomials up to degree $60$, discovering two suitable examples, one of degree $59$ and one of degree $60$.
 He then extended his search by focusing on reciprocal Newman polynomials up to degree $100$, leading to the discovery of $21$ additional Newman polynomials divisible by $l(x)^2$.
 Six further examples were obtained using alternative choices for $g(x)$, the largest degree among these being $105$.

-Mossinghoff’s method, which is highly efficient, consists in encoding each Newman polynomial $f$ as an integer $w = f(2)$.
+Mossinghoff's method, which is highly efficient, consists in encoding each Newman polynomial $f$ as an integer $w = f(2)$.
 Prior to performing any polynomial division, a large number of candidates are discarded by imposing the necessary congruence conditions

 This substantial arithmetic filtering reduces the search space to a small subset of cases, for which exact polynomial divisibility then needs to be tested.